seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Heigh-ho!

 **HELEN**
-In love, i’ faith, to the very tip of the nose.
+In love, i' faith, to the very tip of the nose.

 **PARIS**
 He eats nothing but doves, love, and that breeds hot